Conditional Monte Carlo for Reaction Networks: A central limit theorem

 \begin{corollary} Fix $n,m\in\mathbb{Z}_{\ge 1}$ and $h\in[0,t]$.
 Also fix an $\alpha\in(0,1)$, and let $\chi_\alpha^2(v)$ be the $1-\alpha$ quantile of the $\chi^2$ distribution with $v$ degrees of freedom.
 An approximate $1-\alpha$ confidence interval for $\sum_{x\in\tilde{\mathcal{S}}} \big(\hat{p}_t^\nu(x;n,m,h)-p_t^\nu(x)\big)^2$ is $[0,U_n/(nm^2)]$, where

 \end{corollary}

 \Cref{fig:clt_lotka_volterra,fig:clt_dimerization} (and also Figures SM6 to SM9), compare the empirical distribution of

-to our approximate asymptotic distribution \cref{eqn:satterthwaite_approx}, in which we replace the true traces with the sample traces from \cref{alg:trace_estimation}.
-The figures also compare the sample 95\% quantile to the same quantile based on \cref{thm:upper_confidence_bound}.
-Some of the empirical distributions have more of a distinct ``peak'' than the approximate distribution.
-However, we simply want a confidence interval for the integrated squared error, and for all of the models the empirical and approximate 95\% quantiles are very close.
+to the approximate asymptotic distribution \cref{eqn:satterthwaite_approx}, where the true traces are replaced with the sample traces from \cref{alg:trace_estimation}.
+The figures also compare the sample 95\% quantile to the same quantile based on \cref{thm:upper_confidence_bound}, which turned out to be close.